 As for the “anyone could’ve done it behind that offensive line” there are a few problems with that lazy argument.
 For one, Confucius says: “Great running game, pro bowl offensive linemen don’t make.”
 Just look at the Browns with Joe Thomas.
 He was a perennial pro bowler from 2007-2016 and I guarantee you can’t remember any of the Cleveland running backs from that era.

 The Patriots have had multiple different pro bowlers on their offensive line during their recent dynasty and have failed to produce a running back worth remembering.
-Smith had either one or zero pro bowl offensive linemen for five of the 11 years in a row he put up at least 1,000 rushing yards.
+Smith had either one or zero pro bowl offensive linemen for five of the 11 years in a row he put up at least 1,000 rushing yards, many teams have pro bowler or even hall of fame offensive linemen and fail to produce a great running back, Smith did have help on his line but he also accomplished much of his career production either during years without the “Great Wall of Dallas” and also as an old man on the Cardinals, and I for one wouldn’t be able to tell you any of those Cardinals offensive linemen even if my life depended on it.

 Smith Compared to Other Great Running Backs